usborn116/pto-calculator/README.md

 # React + TypeScript + Vite

+This project is live at https://pco-pto.netlify.app/

+An app for my coworkers to see how possible vacation days impacts their vacation accrual!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: